 Forex pairs and trading sessions

-We know that the forex market is a decentralized over-the-counter digital marketplace for the exchange of foreign currencies.
+I know that the forex market is a decentralized over-the-counter digital marketplace for the exchange of foreign currencies.
 No particular entity controls this market and it serves as an intermediary that connects buyers with sellers.

 The forex market is not situated at a physical central location but rather it functions on an interbank network and is open throughout the day from Monday to Friday every week.